-- 5.3.2 Permanent case records shall be housed at the main CFC office.
+- 5.3.2 Permanent open case records shall be housed at the main CFC office.

-- 5.3.3 A working file may be copied for use in a satellite office and in the field.
+- 5.3.3 A working file may be copied for use in each satellite office and in the field.
 Archived files must be accessible for monitoring purposes.

-- 5.3.4 All entries to records shall be kept current and must be legible, dated and the author designated.
+- 5.3.4 All entries to records shall be kept current.
+Entries must be legible, dated and the author designated.
 If the record is a hard copy, the author shall sign and date the entry.

 - 5.3.5 All paper records shall be secured with a locking mechanism.
 Only authorized personnel shall have access to such records.